Kolmogorov-Loveland betting strategies lose the Betting game on open sets: Proof of the main theorem

 $\exc{\bB}(M)\leq 1/(1-\frac{1}{c})$, and

 $\lambda(\Theta|M)\leq c\delta$ \end{lemma} \begin{proof} The family of modulo sets with different remainders partitions the set of sequences.
-The sum of measures of modulo sets for which the measure of $\Theta$, conditional on the modulo set, is larger than $c\lambda(\Theta)$ is by Markov's inequality at most $\frac{1}{c}$.
+The sum of measures of modulo sets for which the measure of $\Theta$, conditional on the modulo set, is larger than $c\lambda(\Theta)$ is at most $\frac{1}{c}$.
 Let $X$ denote the union of modulo sets for which the measure of $\Theta$, conditional on the modulo set is less than $c\delta$.
 We have that the measure of $X$ is at least $1-\frac{1}{c}$.
-By lemmas \ref{lem_exc_of_Omega}, \ref{lem_exc_of_subset} we have that $\exc{\bB}(X)\leq 1/(1-\frac{1}{c})$, and by lemma \ref{lem_exc_part_of_X}, for at least one of these modulo sets the expected earning is smaller than $1/(1-\frac{1}{c})$. \end{proof}
+By lemmas \ref{lem_exc_of_Omega}, \ref{lem_exc_of_subset} we have that $\exc{\bB}(X)\leq 1/(1-\frac{1}{c})$, and by Lemma \ref{lem_exc_part_of_X}, for at least one of these modulo sets the expected earning is smaller than $1/(1-\frac{1}{c})$. \end{proof}

 We will construct a computable winning strategy with residue for the Chooser in the Betting game against conservative Gamblers called the Modulo Chooser.
-We fix the set of capital bounds $H=\{h_1,h_2,\dots\}$ so that $h_i=2^{i+8}$.
-Given the size parameter $k$, we'll pick a large enough module $m$ and large enough number of strategies $n$.
-We'll show that the Modulo Chooser, throughout the entire game chooses an open set of measure less than $2^{-k}$, and the measure of chosen sequences on which none of the first $n$ of Gambler's betting strategies achieve capital larger their respective capital bounds is more than $2^{-n}$, satisfying the definition of computable winning strategy with residue, \ref{def_cwswr}.
+We fix the set of capital bounds $H=\{h_1,h_2,\dots\}$ so that $h_i=2^{i+5}$.
+Given the size parameter $k$, we will pick a large enough modulus $m$ and large enough number of strategies $n$.
+We will show that the Modulo Chooser, throughout the entire game chooses an open set of measure less than $2^{-k}$, and the measure of chosen sequences on which none of the first $n$ of Gambler's betting strategies achieve capital larger their respective capital bounds is more than $2^{-n}$, satisfying Definition \ref{def_cwswr}.

 At the beginning of the first turn of the Betting game, the Chooser picks large enough $\phi,I_1$, and chooses the modulo set $M_1=\Mod(I_1,m,0)$.
 Note that the leaf-restriction of the initial betting strategy is $(I_1,\phi)$-chubby since it is the empty restriction and does not restrict any positions, also the set of $(I_1,\phi)$-lean leaf-restrictions is empty.
 Therefore, before the Gambler has defined any bets, the expected earning on $M_1$ is less than $1$.